joschindlbeck/ThistleTrackerApp/README.md

 # ThistleTrackerApp
-A smartphone app to tack thistles and other weed in the field
+A smartphone app to track thistles and other weed in the field